danielprofili/resultant-fvectors/README.md

 ## Background
 See https://danielprofili.github.io/research.html for some background theory.

-## Credits
+## References

-The tropical resultant computations are done using [Gfan](https://users-math.au.dk/jensen/software/gfan/gfan.html) by Anders Jensen
+The tropical resultant computations are done using [Gfan](https://users-math.au.dk/jensen/software/gfan/gfan.html) by Anders Jensen, using theory developed by Jensen and Josephine Yu in [Computing tropical resultants (2011)](https://arxiv.org/abs/1109.2368)